 Although there are many studies into teaching grammar, finding anything that is only qualitative in the literature was surprisingly rare.
 This is the first reason this article may seem dated.
 However, this qualitative study has been cited over 600 times from one source online.
 It also obviously holds an important place considering Rod Ellis, one of the heavyweights of grammar teaching, has quoted it too.
 Finally, the “TESOL quarterly” journal is rated as Q1 and would not publish this study if it weren’t peer-reviewed.
 This study then must hold significant value to the field of second language acquisition and TESOL.

-The author, Borg (1998, p.9) states the problem is that there is not enough research into the cognitive roots of teachers’ choices in regards to grammar instruction in second language classrooms.
+The author or researcher, Borg (1998, p.9) states the problem is that there is not enough research into the cognitive roots of teachers’ choices in regards to grammar instruction in second language classrooms.
 This is stated in the abstract, making it quite clear that this is going to be an exploratory piece as qualitative studies usually are and since there is no literal problem already identified that requires study.
 Just the lack of studying the field seems to be enough to justify it, which from the abstract at least, is not as compelling or clear as to why the study is important as it could be.
 (Or is this just the nature of this style of research?)

 Borg then defines the terms in the title: “pedagogical system” as the accumulation of what the teacher knows, believes, thinks, assumes etc. which forms those personal grammar teaching decisions.
 He acknowledges that it is an “interpretative study” here too.
 Interpretation in qualitative research means a number of things.
 According to Creswell and Guetterman (2019, p.259, 485) the researcher “steps back” to consider the overall inferred meanings and draw out the bigger concepts for possible conclusions to be made either through their own personal positions, comparison to what already exists in the literature or both.